Polarized Lenses – the good and the bad

 High quality polarized lenses start with the same process of heating and stretching a soft PVA material to form long chain molecules, causing them to align in one direction.
 But done very accurately with high quality material so it can eliminate all polarized glare.
 This polarized sheet is then laminated between two high quality polycarbonate lenses or glass lenses.
 To avoid distortion of the polarized sheet the finished lenses should be around 2mm thick for polycarbonate.
 Don’t buy thinner lenses they will cause headaches and eye fatigue, a common problem reported by many customers.
 Of cause these high quality polarized lenses do cost more.

 Eye sight is important and low quality polarized sunglasses that will damage eyesight cost similar to high quality plain lenses sunglasses that will protect eyesight.
 So buy the high quality plain sunglasses.
 If you can afford the high quality PC polarized sunglasses that will eliminate reflective glare, then buy these.
-To give you an indication of price on high quality adult PC polarized sunglasses, these normally start at $140.00 up to $700.00 or higher depending on the brand.
-Our Idol Eyes Australia baby polarized sunglasses using the same high quality PC polarized lenses start at $95.00 Any prices lower than I have indicated will only be low quality polarized and should be avoided if you care about eye health.
+To give you an indication of the price on high quality adult PC polarized sunglasses, these normally start at A$140.00 up to A$700.00 or higher depending on the brand.
+Our Idol Eyes Australia baby polarized sunglasses using the same high quality PC polarized lenses start at A$95.00 Any prices lower than I have indicated will only be low quality polarized and should be avoided if you care about eye health.

 Myths about polarized lenses.

 - Polarized lenses are made with a polarized coating.
 No, totally false.

 - Polarized lenses cut more UV radiation than plain lenses.
 No, not necessarily.
 Polarization has nothing to do with UV radiation.
 (Polarized lenses help eliminate polarized light or glare.)